Probabilistically checkable proof: Definition

-Given a decision problem L (or a language L with its alphabet set Σ), a probabilistically checkable proof system for L with completeness c(n) and soundness s(n), where 0 ≤ s(n) ≤ c(n) ≤ 1, consists of a prover and a verifier.
-Given a claimed solution x with length n, which might be false, the prover produces a proof π which states x solves L (x ∈ L, the proof is a string ∈ Σ^{∗}).
-And the verifier is a randomized oracle Turing Machine V (the verifier) that checks the proof π for the statement that x solves L(or x ∈ L) and decides whether to accept the statement.
+Given a decision problem L (a language over an alphabet Σ), a probabilistically checkable proof system for L with completeness c(n) and soundness s(n), where 0 ≤ s(n) ≤ c(n) ≤ 1, consists of a prover and a verifier.
+Given a claimed solution x of length n, which might be false, the prover produces a proof π which states x solves L (x ∈ L, the proof is a string in Σ^{∗}).
+And the verifier is a randomized oracle Turing Machine V (the verifier) that checks the proof π for the statement that x solves L (or x ∈ L) and decides whether to accept the statement.
 The system has the following properties: